nicholascok/CHX/README.md

   `(struct chx_command) {<func_ptr>, "<command_str>"},`

 ## Exclusion List
-  By default, CHX stors the function pointer of your previous action (function called by key press or interpreter command entered).
+  By default, CHX stores the function pointer of your previous action (function called by key press or interpreter command entered).
   To exclude a function from being set as your last action, add it to the exclusion list in config.h.